Notes on Gravitational Physics: Continuous Matter

 \item Find the intensity $f'(\alpha')$, the energy flux measured by the observer.

 \item Discuss the beaming of number flux and energy flux as $v\rightarrow 1$:\\ For $\gamma >> 1$, show that $v= 1-\frac1{2\gamma^2} + O(\gamma^{-4})$.
-Using this and $\cos\alpha'= 1-\frac12\alpha'^2 + O(\alpha'^4)$, show that $\dis j' = \frac{8\gamma^3}{(1+\gamma^2{\alpha'}^2)^3} j $, ignoring terms of higher than quadratic order in $\alpha',1/\gamma$.
+Using this and $\cos\alpha'= 1-\frac12\alpha'^2 + O(\alpha'^4)$, show that $\dis j' = \frac{8\gamma^3}{(1+\gamma^2{\alpha'}^2)^3} j $, ignoring terms of higher than quadratic order in $\alpha', 1/\gamma$.
 For what angles is $j'/j\gg 1$?
 For what angles is $j'/j\ll 1$? \een

-\item {\sl GKZ cutoff} (Also adapted from Hartle).
+\item {\sl GZK cutoff} (Also adapted from Hartle).
 The highest energy cosmic rays have energies of about $3\times 10^{20}$ eV.
-A celebrated argument by Greisen, Zatsepin, and Kuz'min shows that they cannot have traveled further than about $10^7$ ly, not much farther than our Local Group of about 30 galaxies (Our local group extends slightly past Andromeda).
+A celebrated argument by Greisen,\cite{greisen66} and by Zatsepin, and Kuz'min\cite{zk66} shows that they cannot have traveled farther than about $10^7$ ly, not much farther than our Local Group of about 30 galaxies (Our local group extends slightly past Andromeda).
 GZK note that particles with high enough energy interact with photons of the cosmic microwave background (CMB) to produce pions.
 A typical cosmic ray is a proton, and the dominant reactions are

 The reactions can proceed only if, in the center of mass frame, the energy is high enough to allow the final particles to emerge with zero speed.

 (At higher energy, they emerge with nonzero relative velocity.)
 Find this threshold energy as follows: \benalph \item Write conservation of 4-momentum and square both sides of the equation to deduce